 This is the configuration section which allows to define the distribution lists this domain can use.
-A distribution list is just a collection of contacts and it can be used in mobility rules as explained in section 13.4 on page 113, in the Dialplan Editor as explained in section 15.2 on page 126, or to send faxes to multiple recipients, as explained in section 8.2 on page 74.
-The main configuration
+A distribution list is just a collection of contacts and it can be used in mobility rules as explained in section 13.4 on page 109 or in Dialplan Editor as explained in section 15.2 on page 122.
+The main configuration window (figure 7.6) can be accessed by clicking on Contacts $\square \rightarrow$ Distribution lists.